nesk/akkurate/documentation/topics/arrow-integration.md

 convert its validation results to [Arrow's typed errors.](https://arrow-kt.io/learn/typed-errors/working-with-typed-errors/)

-This article will show you what conversions are possible, and how they can help you bridge the gap between %product% and Arrow.
+This article will show you what conversions are possible and how they can help you bridge the gap between %product% and Arrow.

 ![A code example of the Arrow integration used to showcase %product% on social networks.](social-arrow.png)